 Getting the perfect winter scene

 You will find that the air is crisper and cleaner than other times of the year, which will help your pictures turn out more vibrant than before.
 However, the lighting will be much different as the snow reflects light.
-You need to make sure you’re using a polarized lens filter to keep the extra light from ruining your picture.
+Try using a polarized lens filter to keep the extra light from ruining your picture.

 Different lighting changes the shapes and colors of everything.
 You might want to start out with the same shot once in the bright sunlight and another on a cloudy day.
 The contrast between the two will take your breath away.